 If any country was primed for hotel excellence, it’s Japan.
 Michelin gets it, and has bestowed its coveted Key on 108 hotels in the country.
-(The famed tire brand has also brought its esteemed Key ratings to hotels in France, Italy, Spain and the US.)
+(The famed tire brand has also brought its esteemed Key ratings to hotels in France, Italy, Spain, the US, Mexico and Canada.)

 The beauty of the Michelin Key is that the requirements for earning one — exceptional design, amazing service, distinct personality — are universal.
 Five-star properties and humble hidden gems alike have a chance, and this breadth of style and vibe is reflected in Japan’s diverse array of Key holders.